kirmar/delaysay/README.md

 - Note: Each individual user who wants to use DelaySay must authorize the app to post messages with their identity.

+## STEP 4: Create the CMK (custom master key)

+In your KMS console, create a new key:

+- For the key type, select **"Symmetric"**
+- For the key material origin, select **"KMS"**
+- For the alias, type in the value of $DELAYSAY_KMS_MASTER_KEY_ALIAS
+- For the key administrators, select **"admin"**
+- Allow key administrators to delete this key.
+- For "IAM users and roles that can use the CMK in cryptographic operations," select the roles from DelaySayFunction and DelaySayUserAuthorizationFunction
+- Finish.

+Click the alias and copy the ARN to $DELAYSAY_KMS_MASTER_KEY_ARN.

 ## STEP 5: Activate Public Distribution

 Under **"Settings"**: